 There’s more to Mickey Mouse than meets the eye.
 Believe it or not, Disneyland is a haven of secret lairs, wild felines, and a touch of magic at every corner.
 Here, four secrets (and a bonus) of Walt Disney's playground that will have you in the know.

-Disneyland is one of the most visited places in the world, but there's one place in the park that not many eyes have had the chance to see: Walt's personal dining club, Club 33, in New Orleans Square.
+Disneyland is one of the most visited places in the world, but there's one place in the park that not many eyes have had the chance to see: Walt's personal dining club, Club 33, located in New Orleans Square.
 It was originally meant for the park's corporate sponsors and other industry VIPs, but the club also began offering individual memberships when it opened in 1967.
-Its steep initial membership activation fee of $25,000 and $11,000 annual fee grants access to the hallowed rooms of Disney memorabilia and haute cuisine.
-Once -- or should we say if, since there's a years-long waiting list -- you gain access into the club, don’t expect a free lunch, as the prix fixe menu hovers around $100 per guest.
-So this one's more of a fun fact than a to-do.
+The invite-only dining club has a long wait list, and membership is quite pricey (the initiation fee start at $25,000, plus there's an additional $11,000 annual fee).
+The food isn't free here, either: expect to pay around $100 per guest for the prix fixe menu.

 2. They've got cats.